-6. Exclusion
+7. Exclusion

-The Starter shall exclude a crew from the race if it has received two Yellow Cards that apply to the same race.
+The Starter shall exclude a crew from the race if it has received a red card or two yellow cards that apply to the same race.

-7. Postponement
+8. Postponement

 Should it be necessary to postpone a race or should some other unexpected event occur (e.g., lightning), the Starter should consult with the Race Umpire and the Chief Umpire.
 The Starter shall then inform the crews of the new starting time.
 The Starter shall also inform the Control Commission, the Judge at the Finish, and the timers of the new starting time.
 In all cases of postponement, crews must inquire from a member of the Jury regarding any further changes before getting out of their boat.
-Rowers are responsible for their equipment and equipment breakage should not result in a postponement.
+Rowers are responsible for their equipment.
+Equipment breakage should not result in a postponement.

-11.15 Duties of the Judge at the Start
+11.14 Duties of the Judge at the Start